 Brush Bristles can be made from different grades of nylon, animal hair or a combination of both - Here We highlight some of the differences between each bristle typs

 Our most popular brush heads right now feature DuPont® branded bristles.
 This particular type of nylon bristle is constantly increasing in popularity and comes with great reviews.

 DuPont® bristled brush heads are robust, offer brilliant cleaning power whilst retaining their shape.
 Some of our brush heads featuring DuPont® bristles can be found below:

-Dual trim brushes feature two types of bristle, this can either be the same bristle in varying lengths or two different bristle types.
+Dual trim brushes feature multiple types of bristle varying in length or material

 Many Window Cleaning brushes feature a longer length of bristle on the outside of the brush head, with an alternate material in the centre - or a shorter, stiffer variation of the same bristle in the middle.
 A large proportion of the WCW range of brush heads feature a dual trim.